-Figure 5: The number of deaths in Week 24 was lower than the five-year average in Wales and three of the English regions
+Figure 5: The number of deaths in Week 25 was lower than the five-year average in all English regions and in Wales

-Number of deaths in Wales and regions of England, registered between 28 December 2019 and 18 June 2021
+Number of deaths in Wales and regions of England, registered between 28 December 2019 and 25 June 2021

-- 1. Based on area of usual residence.
+- Based on area of usual residence.
 Geographical boundaries are based on the most up-to-date information available at the time of publication. - 2.
 Figures exclude deaths of non-residents. - 3.
 Based on date a death was registered rather than occurred. - 4.
-All figures for 2020 and 2021 are provisional. - 5.
-The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the Measuring the data section. - 6.
+All figures for 2020 and 2021 are provisional. - The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the Measuring the data section. - 6.
 The number of deaths registered in a week are affected when bank holidays occur. - 7.
 The average for 2015 to 2019 provides a comparison of the number of deaths expected per week in a usual (non-pandemic) year.